neurobagel/documentation/docs/federate.md

     Make sure you have at least one [local `n-API` configured and running](infrastructure.md) before you set up local federation.
-If you do not have any local `n-APIs` to federate over, you can just use the public [query.neurobagel.org](https://query.neurobagel.org/) query tool directly
+If you do not have any local `n-APIs` to federate over, you can just use our public query tool directly at [query.neurobagel.org](https://query.neurobagel.org/).

-In your command line, navigate to a new directory where you will keep the configuration files for your new `f-API`.
+In your command line, create and navigate to a new directory where you will keep the configuration files for your new `f-API`.
 In this directory, create two files:

 **`fed.env` environment file**.

-Create a new textfile to hold environment variables needed for the `f-API` deployment.
+Create a text file called `fed.env` to hold environment variables needed for the `f-API` deployment.
-Let's assume you are running two local nodes:
+Let's assume there are two local nodes already running on different servers of your institutional network, and you want to set up federation across both nodes:

 - a node named `"node_archive"` running on your local computer on port `8000` and
 - a node named `"node_recruitment"` running on a different computer with the local IP `192.168.0.1`, listening on the default http port `80`.